friday27/backend-dev/leetcode_note.md

 1356\.
 Sort Integers by The Number of 1 Bits
 1365\.
 How Many Numbers Are Smaller Than the Current Number
 1380\.
 Lucky Numbers in a Matrix
+1381\.
+Design a Stack With Increment Operation
 1394\.
 Find Lucky Integer in an Array (To be improved)
 1396\.
 Design Underground System
 1436\.
 Destination City
 1441\.
 Build an Array With Stack Operations
+1446\.
+Consecutive Characters
 1448\.
 Count Good Nodes in Binary Tree
 1450\.
 Number of Students Doing Homework at a Given Time
 1451\.
 Rearrange Words in a Sentence